Mishidev-2/Programming-Paradigm_LE_1/README.md

  a.
 New Game - Resets gamestate and runs from mission1

  b.
 Settings - Only setting is InstantText - useful for debugging

  c.
+Message

+ d.
 Mission Select - Mostly a debug tool, could be used to jump into specific missions while setting prerequisites

- d.
-Quit - exits
+ 3. Quit - exits

 2. Game State
   - State Manager, stores booleans, counters, getters, and setters